NASA Logo, National Aeronautics and Space Administration

 Ozone

-The plot is generated by: 1) reading in monthly mean total ozone, 2) subtracting off the annual cycle at all levels, 3) detrending the total ozone time series with a linear term over the entire time series, and 4) smoothing the data with a 1-2-1 Gaussian filter (effectively removing variability with periods of 2 months or less.
-The white "stipes" are data voids (e.g., in 1995 nd 1996), while the white spots (e.g., 30N in early 1985) show where the anomalies exceed the color scale maximum or minimum.
-The easterly (E) and westerly points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
+Total ozone monthly means versus latitude.
+The plot is generated by: 1) reading in monthly mean total ozone, 2) subtracting off the annual cycle at all levels, 3) detrending the total ozone time series with a linear term over the entire time series, and 4) smoothing the data with a 1-2-1 Gaussian filter (effectively removing variability with periods of 4 months or less.
+The easterly (E) and westerly (W) points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
 Units are Dobson Units (DU).

 Daily total ozone (last 3 years) from TOMS/OMI versus latitude (deseasonalized)

-The plot is generated by: 1) reading in 3-years of daily zonal mean total ozone, 2) reading in the 1979-2017 daily zonal mean data and creating a 365-day climatology, 3) subtracting this annual cycle climatology from the 3-years of daily data, 4) applying a Gaussian smoothing filter with a 6.7 day 1/2 amplitude (i.e., high frequency features are smoothed out).
+Total ozone versus latitude for daily values.
+The plot is generated by: 1) reading in 3-years of daily zonal mean total ozone, 2) reading in the 1979–2017 daily zonal mean data and creating a 365-day climatology, 3) subtracting this annual cycle climatology from the 3-years of daily data, 4) applying a Gaussian smoothing filter with a 6.7 day half-amplitude (i.e., high frequency features are smoothed out).
 Units are Dobson Units (DU).

 MLS Ozone versus pressure

 Ozone versus pressure at the equator from the NASA JPL Microwave Limb Sounder (MLS) on the NASA Aura satellite.
 Each day's MLS ozone is read, and all profiles within 2.5 degrees of the equator are averaged together to produce the daily ozone profiles.
 The annual cycle is subtracted from the profiles, and missed profiles are added by temporal linear interpolation.
-A Gaussian smoothing is applied (1/2 amplitude = 10.1 days) to remove higher frequency structure.
-The easterly (E) and westerly points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
-Units are parts per million (ppmv).
+A Gaussian smoothing is applied (half-amplitude = 20 days) to remove higher frequency structure.
+The easterly (E) and westerly (W) points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
+Units are parts per million (ppm).

 MLS Ozone versus latitude (deseasonalized) QBO from monthly mean data versus latitude